Christian University Cancels Ben Shapiro Talk

 “Enemy ‘civilian casualties’ OK by me,” reads the headline of one of Shapiro’s earliest columns penned for Townhall.
 In the op-ed, Shapiro describes feeling “sick” when people “whine” about “civilian casualties” in countries such as Afghanistan.

 Most recently, Ben Shapiro came under fire for using the example of baby Adolf Hitler to make a pro-life argument.
-As the Daily Beast reported, while speaking at the March for Life Rally, Shapiro said that he was so pro-life that he would “not kill” baby Hitler.
+As the Daily Beast reported, while speaking at the March for Life rally, Shapiro said that he was so pro-life that he would “not kill” baby Hitler.

 The conservative journalist’s comments had an immediate financial impact.
 As Law and Crime reported, a number of advertisers announced that they would be pulling their ads from Shapiro’s podcast due to disagreements with the contents of his “baby Hitler” speech.